 Viola is a tiny village located in the state of Illinois.
-With a population of 855 people and just one neighborhood, Viola is the 697th largest community in Illinois.
-Viola has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 857 people and just one neighborhood, Viola is the 697th largest community in Illinois.
+Much of the housing stock in Viola was built prior to World War II, making it one of the older and more historic villages in the country.

 Viola is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Viola is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Viola who work in sales jobs (13.52%), office and administrative support (13.32%), and teaching (9.74%).